lcapatina/eks-mlhub-demo/README.md

 The state of the infrastructure will be saved in a local file `terraform.tfstate`.
 For simplicity, no integration with a remote system like Terraform Cloud has been added for now.
 The other provisionings described below will refer to this file in order to get the necessary information in order to connect to the K8s cluster.
 In case Terraform Cloud will be used, the workspaces will need to be shared inside the organization so that the state can be accessed.

-In order to interact with the cluster, `kubectl` needs to be configured: `aws eks --profile kube_admin --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)`
+In order to interact with the cluster, `kubectl` needs to be configured.
+In the folder `provision-eks`, execute the following: `aws eks --profile kube_admin --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)`

 ## Provisioning the PyPi server

 A PyPi server is used to store python packages.
-In this deployment, S3 was chosen as the place of package persistance.
+In this deployment, S3 was chosen as the place of package persistence.

 Prerequisites:
 - the same profile needs to exist (`kube_admin`)